raspberrypilearning/cd-beginner-html-css-sushi/en/step_13.md

 You can choose any colour you like!

-You can add the `color` property to the `nav ul li a` rules as well if you want the menu links to be a different colour from other links on your website.
+You can add the `color` property to the `nav ul li a` rule as well if you want the menu links to be a different colour from other links on your website.

-- How about some rounded corners?
-Try adding the following rule to the `nav ul` rules to see what happens: `border-radius: 10px;`.
+- How about some rounded corners for your menu?
+Try adding the following code to the `nav ul` rule to see what happens: `border-radius: 10px;`.

 The `border-radius` property is a really easy way to make anything look cooler!